juergenweb/JkPublishPages/README.md

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/publicationinfo.jpg?v=1)

-## Get additional status information as a subheadline below the main headling
+## Get additional status information as a subheadline below the main headline

 For better visibility for the editor of a page, the schedule plan information will also be displayed below the main headline.